National Progressives of America: Formation

 Beginning his speech slowly and without gestures, Governor La Follette rose to what one journalist described as an "evangelical fervor," pointing his forefinger and theatrically stretching his arms wide.
-Behind him was a gigantic banner with the emblem of the new party—rendered as a black cross on a white background, inside a red circle, "typifying the voter's mark on the ballot."
+Behind him was a gigantic banner with the emblem of the new party—rendered as a blue cross on a white background, inside a red circle, "typifying the voter's mark on the ballot."

 Text of a leaflet enumerating principles of the new party distributed to those attending the April 28, 1938, foundation meeting in Madison.

 La Follette struck "a nationalistic note in the sense that he was primarily, and almost exclusively concerned with America.
 The country remained mired in an economic depression that had lasted nearly a decade, La Follette said, with liberty itself endangered by disrupted production and a low standard of living for a major part of the country.
 The nation had become mired in attempt to maintain prices, profits, and wages by combating what La Follette considered the mythical notion of "overproduction" by restricting agricultural and industrial output—all the while millions of Americans remained without adequate food, shelter, or clothing.

 Both the Republican and Democratic parties were to blame for the decade of malaise, La Follette declared, with the nation waiting hopelessly for "prosperity which was just around the corner" for four years under Herbert Hoover before six unsatisfactory years of the Roosevelt administration that only "transferred red ink from the books of private enterprise to the bookkeeping of our local, state, and national government."
 This attempt to maintain living standards through private and public borrowing had been a costly and futile exercise, albeit "well-meant," La Follette asserted.